CyberWarefare/TokenDesignMistakes/README.md

-# tokendesignmistakes
+# tokendesign - main token design mistakes
 Main issues related to erc20 standard tokens ERC20 tokens have two critical issues that are already causing money losses.
 They are:
 Lack of transaction handling.

-There are two ways of performing a transaction in ERC20 tokens:
+There are two ways of performing a transaction in ERC20 tokens: transfer function. approve + transferFrom mechanism.

-transfer function.

-approve + transferFrom mechanism.

 Event handling is a standard practice in programming (Ethereum transaction should be considered an event): https://en.wikipedia.org/wiki/Event_(computing)